 Snapchat boasts over 150 million daily users and a shifting demographic of users aged 25 and older growing twice as fast as those under the age of 25.
 Despite these numbers, developing an effective Snapchat marketing strategy is proving to be difficult for many businesses.

 This is because many marketers are at a loss on how to implement an effective strategy on a platform that has millions of daily users with an attractive demographic, yet an inability to track conversions; a problem rarely encountered in today’s environment of limitless conversion tracking data and tools.
 The answer lies in developing a Snapchat marketing strategy utilizing the app’s various features to increase brand association and boost brand awareness, which then leads to conversions outside the app.

 But exactly how can marketers utilize Snapchat to increase brand association and boost brand awareness?
-Let’s take a look at a few methods sourced from our upcoming Digital Marketing Salary Guide:
+Let’s take a look at a few methods sourced from our latest Digital Marketing Salary Guide:

 – Through “Stories:”